douglasgscofield/dispersalDiversity/README.md

 * `Z.weighted.obs` is the Z-score for the observed data
 * `P.obs` is the *P*-value as calculated from the empirical distribution
 * `n.iter` as provided to the function

+The returned data frame can be passed to the utility function `plot.MWW.ntested.test(test.dat, title=NULL)` to plot the simulated distribution and the observed value.

 ### Running the test as published